M5ez/M5ez/README.md

 **`ez.yield()`**

-Internally ez.getButtons()` calls `ez.yield()`, which does the button update as well the wifi signal strength indication and autoconnection if that is enabled.
+Internally `ez.getButtons()` calls `ez.yield()`, which does the button update as well the wifi signal strength indication and autoconnection if that is enabled.
 You would not need to call this from your code, unless you want the signal bars and autoconnect to work  while in a loop that is going to be running for extended periods of time and that does not involve (also) waiting for buttons.

 **`String ez.waitForButtons()`**

- `ez.waitforButtons` does the same thing except it does not return if nothing is pressed.
+ `ez.waitforButtons` does the same thing as `ez.getButtons()` except it does not return if nothing is pressed.
 If you call it with no arguments, it assumes the buttons have already been drawn with `ez.drawButtons`.
 (And if not your program is stuck.)

 **`String ez.waitForButtons(String buttons)`**